alaTest Sites

 Consumer review (amazon.com)

 alaTest has collected and analyzed 109 user reviews of Garmin Nuvi 1690 from Amazon.com.
 The average user rating for this product is 3.4/5, compared to an average user rating of 4.0/5 for other GPS on Amazon.com.
-Reviewers are impressed by the size and screen.
-The price and performance also get good comments, whereas many are critical about the memory and maps.
+People are impressed by the size and screen.
+The price and performance are also mentioned favorably.
+The memory and maps get negative opinions.

 usability, performance, price, screen, size